TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms For 11th straight month, the globe was record warm AROUND NOAA // New West Coast mission investigates ocean acidification threat Will droughts turn the Amazon into a giant source of carbon emissions?
+Enter Search Terms Warm April contributes to second warmest year to date for contiguous U.S. Alaska continues to experience record warmth AROUND NOAA // New West Coast mission investigates ocean acidification threat Will droughts turn the Amazon into a giant source of carbon emissions?
 Explorers welcome here: Discover the new NOAA.gov

 *   About our agency
 *   News and features